 - do not breastfeed while taking rifapentine.
 Rifapentine may cause breast milk to turn reddish-orange.

 - tell your doctor if you wear soft contact lenses or dentures.
 Rifapentine may cause permanent red stains on your contact lenses or dentures.
-It can also cause your skin, teeth, stool, urine, sweat, and tears to temporarily turn a reddish-orange color while taking rifapentine.

 What special dietary instructions should I follow?